 As the title suggests, players are transported to the Forbidden Island, a mysterious island filled with lots of treasure.
 However, the island isn’t stable and, throughout the game, parts of it begin to sink.
 The board game was designed by Matt Leacock and then published by Gamewright.

 The game is played by 2 to 4 players and these players can choose one of 6 adventurer characters to play as.
 Each adventurer has their own specific set of skills which can be used to aid the player on their quest for the island’s treasure.

-- Adventure based collaborative play game involving problem solving and strategic thinking
+- Forbidden Island is an adventure based collaborative play game involving problem solving and strategic thinking.

 Steampunk and Co-operative – My Kind of Game!